PoomrapeeWareeboutr/build-up/README.md

 #### Testing Goal

-The testing aims to verify that the controller API works as intended by specifying user token. it should find the addresses of the user then return addresses and OK status.
+The testing aims to verify that the controller API works as intended by specifying a user token. it should find the addresses of the user then return addresses and OK status.
 If the user token is not found, it should return BAD REQUEST status.

 #### Control Flow Graph (CFG)